WebAssembly/design/AstSemantics.md

 tradeoffs.

-  * After an out-of-bounds access, the instance can no longer execute code and any outstanding JavaScript ArrayBuffers aliasing the linear memory are detached.
+  * After an out-of-bounds access, the instance can no longer execute code and any outstanding JavaScript [ArrayBuffer][] aliasing the linear memory are detached.
     * This would primarily allow hoisting bounds checks above effectful operations.
     * This can be viewed as a mild security measure under the assumption that